ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 * L0 Certified Device / L0 Device - A device certified as one where the encryption is done on the host inside its device driver or the MOSIP device service.
 Foundational Trust Provider Certificate - A digital certificate issued to the “Foundational Trust Provider”.
 This certificate proves that the provider has successfully gone through the required Foundational Trust Provider evaluation.
 The entity is expected to keep this certificate in secure possession in an HSM.
 All the individual trust certificates are issued using this certificate as the root.
 This certificate would be issued  by the respective countries in conjunction with MOSIP.
 * Device Provider Certificate - A digital certificate issued to the “Device Provider”.
 This certificate proves that the provider has been certified for L0/L1 respective compliance.
 The entity is expected to keep this certificate in secure possession in an HSM.
 All the individual trust certificates are issued using this certificate as the root.
 This certificate is issued by the respective countries in conjunction with MOSIP.
-* Registration - The process of applying for a Foundational ID.
+* Registration - The process of applying for a Foundational Id.
 * KYC - Know Your Customer.
 The process of providing consent to perform profile verification and update.
 * Auth - The process of verifying one’s identity.
 * FPS - Frames Per Second